-S’mores bars are a perfect potluck dessert, especially during summer—and an ideal choice for any Labor Day celebration.
+S’mores bars are a perfect potluck dessert, especially during summer—and an ideal choice for any 4th of July celebration.
 While it’s not quite no-bake, our best s’mores bar recipe is absolutely worth turning on the oven for (for under 10 minutes).
 It takes just eight ingredients and about 30 minutes from start to finish.
-Plus, it serves a big crowd and can be made ahead, which is always a bonus.
+Plus, it can be made ahead, which is always a bonus.

 Actual, good old-fashioned s’mores are not exactly complicated—roast a marshmallow, combine it with chocolate and graham crackers, et voila—and yet it’s surprising how often they just…don’t happen.
 When you’re camping, sure, but at cookouts and BBQs, the grill is often cold by the time you’re in the mood for dessert.